This guide provides you with the key steps to help you better understand the home buying process in South Australia.

 If you're a first home buyer, observe a few auctions so you understand how they work.
 Bring an experienced friend or family-member along to help you bid.

 If buying at auction, you are likely to be required to pay a deposit immediately (e.g. 10% of the purchase price).
 There's no cooling-off period if you buy at auction.
+If you change your mind after signing the contract you will be in breach of the contract and will lose your 10% deposit.

 Before deciding to bid at an auction, you should inspect the vendor's (seller's) statement.
 Information about the property that must be disclosed to the purchaser is included in the vendor's statement.
 This must be made available for inspection prior to the auction and can assist you in deciding whether or not to bid for the property.